Mod-two cohomology rings of alternating groups: Restriction to elementary abelian subgroups

 \begin{definition} For $n>1$ let $V_{n}^+ \cong (C_2)^{n}$ denote the subgroup of $\alt_{2^{n}}$ defined by having $(C_2)^{n}$ act on itself.
 Let $V_n^-$ be the conjugate of $V_n^+$ by any element of $\si_{2^n}$ not in $\alt_{2^n}$. \end{definition}

 The low-dimensional cases are exceptional.
 As $\alt_2$ is trivial, $V_1^\pm$ must be as well.
 The case of $\alt_4$ is exceptional in that there is only one elementary abelian 2-subgroup, so $V_2^+ = V_2^-$, which we just call $V_2$.
-The calculation, which is worked out in detail in the first section of Chapter III of \cite{AdMi94}, significantly complicates the cohomology of all alternating groups.
+The cohomology of $\alt_4$, whose calculation is worked out in detail in the first section of Chapter III of \cite{AdMi94}, significantly complicates the cohomology of all alternating groups.

 The Weyl group for $V_2$ in $\alt_4$ is not $GL_2(\F_2)$, which has order $6$, but is instead a cyclic group of order $3$.
 Indeed $V_2$ is normal in $\alt_4$, and the quotient has order three.
 The invariant theory approach to cohomology is quite effective.
+The following is Theorem~III.1.3 of \cite{AdMi94}.

 \begin{theorem} $H^*(B\alt_4) \cong H^*(V_2)^{C_3} \cong \F_2[x_1, x_2]^{C_3},$ where $C_3$ acts by cyclicly permuting $x_1, x_2$ and $x_1 + x_2$.
 This ring of invariants has a generator in degree two, namely $a = {x_1}^2 + x_1 x_2 + {x_2}^2$, and two in degree three, namely $b_+ = {x_1}^3 + {x_1}^2 x_2 + {x_2}^3$ and $b_- = {x_1}^3 + {x_1} {x_2}^2 + {x_2}^3$.
 There is a relation, namely ${b_+}^2 + b_+ b_- + {b_-}^2 + a^3 = 0$. \end{theorem}